 What steps are you taking to ensure you meet your ultimate debt payoff goals?

 Since student loans were my only form of debt when I go back to school, it will not be paid for with loans, I will pay cash for my second degree.
 I won't take on any consumer debt.
-I will also live below my means and try not to compare what I have or don't have with other people who may seem to have more than I do, as Rachel Cruze would say, "Love your life, not theirs."
+My main focus is to live below my means and not compare what I have or don't have with other people who may seem to have more than I do, as Rachel Cruze would say, "Love your life, not theirs."

 I am currently attacking my debt aggressively and making automatic payments to my savings.
 When I am debt free, those contributions will increase tremendously as I want to eventually max out my 401k.
 I plan to begin investing this year in investments other than those in my 401k.

 The advice I would give anyone reading this is to increase your financial literacy.
 Become financially intentional because there is nothing like financial freedom.
-Car loans, credit cards, personal loans, etc, are not worth it in the long term.
-Control your urges to spend money you don't have to keep up with people who are just as broke because it has major consequences.
+Car loans, credit cards, personal loans, etc, are not worth it long term.
+Control your urges to spend money you don't have to keep up with people who are broke.
+This behavior has major consequences.
 Surround yourself with like-minded people who get it.
 Instant gratification usually hurts more than it satisfies.

-Start your journey early!
+Also, start your journey early!
 The earlier you fix your finances, the better your life will be.
 Wealth is all about choices and anyone can be wealthy with the right behaviors.
-Read books on finances, listen to Podcasts from financial experts, take courses, invest in YOU and ALWAYS pay yourself first.
+Read books on finances, listen to podcasts from financial experts, take courses, invest in YOU and ALWAYS pay yourself first.
 Financial freedom gives you more than security, it gives you options!
-Lastly and most importantly, keep God first, after all, it is His money and we are simply the managers of it.